 Why Is The Olive Garden Marinara Sauce So Good?

-Stop wasting your money on jarred pasta sauce when you can make your own that tastes a lot better for a lot less money.
+Stop wasting money on jarred pasta sauce when you can make your own that tastes much better for much less money.Â

 What Makes This Copycat Version of Marinara Sauce Perfect for So Many Different Recipes?

-That means this tomato sauce is not only perfect for serving with pasta, but you can also use it in many other recipes.
-See below for a few ideas.
+That means this tomato sauce is perfect for serving with pasta and can also be used in many other recipes.
+See below for a few ideas.Â

 Ingredients For Copycat Olive Garden Marinara Sauce